divyanshu190/vit-cifar10-from-scratch/README.md

 # Project Title

-Vision Transformer (ViT-Small) implemented completely from scratch in PyTorch (no pretrained weights).
+Vision Transformer (ViT-Small) from Scratch on CIFAR-10
-Includes patch embedding, multi-head self-attention, MLP blocks, CLS token, cosine LR schedule, and strong data augmentation.
-Trained on CIFAR-10 to achieve ~90% test accuracy after 200 epochs.

 ## Features
 - Implemented from scratch in PyTorch